Plant Metabolites and Chronic Diseases

 During the natural course of aging, pain could also develop.
 Generally as we age the ability of the body to replace old and worn out tissues reduces.
 In the long run that causes minor to major disorders including thinning or degeneration of the disc in between vertebrae and thinning or loss of cartilage at the joints.
 These in turn can put strain on nerves or damage them.
 Thus, it is possible to develop both nociceptive and non--nociceptive pain in this scenario.
 The pain could also be chronic.

 .Physical pain or in other words bodily pain takes away from our wellness and could reduce our ability to perform basic routine activities and exercises to keep the whole body in optimal condition.
 It is therefore important that we effectively control it.
 Pain management or treatment becomes challenging when one experiences a mixture of chronic nociceptive and non-nociceptive pain at the same time.
-Let us take for example a person who is suffering from a lower back pain with degenerating disc and a displaced vertebra.
-These conditions could lead to vertebrae rubbing against each other.
-It could also lead to inflammation and a strain or damage to nerves and muscles.
+Let us take for example a person who is suffering from a lower back pain as a result of: displaced vertebrae, degenerating disc, herniated disc, bulging disc or sciatica.
+These conditions could lead lead to inflammation and a strain or damage to nerves and muscles in the surrounding areas.
 We can deduce that this type of lower back pain is likely a combination of malfunctioning musculoskeletal and nervous tissues - which is complicated.
 Thus, this type of pain could pose a challenge to treatment or effective management.

 Methods for resolving or relieving pain could be broadly divided into two, namely medical and non-medical therapies.
 The medical approaches include diagnosing the source of pain with the appropriate instrumentation (which involves various imaging techniques) followed by prescribing the right medication and/or surgery.
 The non-medical approach include use of alternative medicines - including natural remedies, homeopathy, herbal medicine, acupuncture, chiropractic, physical therapy, general exercises and good nutrition.